 We now employ a part time HCA

 We work closely with these important professionals who are employed by the Primary Care Trust.
 They are state registered nurses who have undergone further training.
 District nurses look after the nursing needs of patients confined to home.
 Health visitors advise on all aspects of health for mothers with young children.
 Midwives look after the antenatal and postnatal care of pregnant women.
 If you wish to contact a member of our attached staff please contact reception or telephone the Community Hospital where they are based (757220).

 Your doctors can put you in touch with many other professionals including chiropodists, physiotherapists, dietitians, community psychiatric nurses, occupational therapists, Macmillan nurses and social workers.

 Margaret Thornborrow is our practice manager and responsible for most aspects of the running of our practice.
 She will happily deal with any queries, suggestions, or complaints that you may have.

 Our assistant practice manager is Sue Hulme who also has many responsibilities within the practice including covering for Margaret when she is away.

-We have two secretaries who perform a wide variety of tasks including referral letters, dealing with hospitals, and general administration.
+We have three secretaries who perform a wide variety of tasks including referral letters, dealing with hospitals, and general administration.
 Reception will sometimes need to pass your query on to them, particularly if it involves a private referral or the “ choose and book’ system.

 Our receptionists will be your first point of contact within the practice.
 They will be able to deal with most queries and perform a wide range of work including making appointments, booking visits, repeat prescriptions, dealing with inquiries and general administration.
 Their job is a very demanding one which they do very well.
 If you are experiencing problems, please do not "take it out" on them - approach your doctor or the practice manager instead